Bard IVC Filter Lawsuit Moving Forward with May 2018 Trial

 The Bard IVC filter lawsuit MDL was centralized in 2015 to reduce duplicative discovery efforts into common issues.
 A small group of early or bellwether cases have been prepared with one Bard IVC filter lawsuit regarding the Eclipse model to go before a jury in May 2018.

-bard ivc filter lawsuit filed by florida residentThe initial request for Bard’s summary judgment was denied on March 12 by the judge.
+bard ivc filter lawsuit filed by Florida residentThe initial request for Bard’s summary judgment was denied on March 12 by the judge.
 The court did dismiss plaintiff claims for unfair trade practices, consumer fraud, misrepresentation and negligence per se.

 The lawsuit will go forward to trial based on claims of punitive damages and failure to warn.
 Allegedly, C.R.
 Bard says that their warning notices were adequate and it is the responsibility of the plaintiffs in the Bard IVC filter lawsuit to show that the warnings were insufficient.